- Promoting health and safety

 If a medical practitioner has not heard from a patient's employer, as the employee's treating healthcare provider, they can call an employer to find out more about the employee's employment and suitable employment options that may be available.

-The Rehabilitation Case Manager at the employee's employer is the best person to talk to.
+The Rehabilitation Case Manager at the employee's employer is the best person to talk to, or the medical practitioner can tick the box on the Certificate of Capacity indicating a return to work case conference is required.